 Speak to the parents and the child about your worries and discuss with them how your agency can help and support the children and family.
-You could carry out an FSP, an Early Help Assessment or seek Early Help support.
-Follow the Early Help guidance on the NSCB website to support you in this process.
+You could carry out an Early Help Assessment Plan or seek Early Help support you in this process.
+Refer to 'Getting right support to children and families - who to call'.